andizuend/S2AS--SMILES_to_AIOMFAC/README.md

 Note that the following steps are outlined for a Windows 64-bit installation; similar steps may need to be taken on a Linux machine, but details will differ.

 #### (1) Python and pip installation / updates
-- Download & install Python v3.10.10 or newer for 64-bit on Windows, e.g. from [here](https://www.python.org/downloads/windows/).
-Version 1.0 of the S2AS tool has been confirmed to work with Python v3.13.7 (as well as v3.10.10).
+- Download & install Python v3.13.7 or newer for 64-bit on Windows, e.g. from [here](https://www.python.org/downloads/windows/).
+Version 1.0 of the S2AS tool has been confirmed to work with Python v3.13.7 (as well as the older v3.10.10).
 - Make sure that the python 'pip' is installed and up to date.
 In a Windows command prompt with administrator rights (click Run as Administrator) type:
 	`python -m pip install --upgrade pip`